Bullecourt

-My grandfather, Andrew Thomas Lockerbie, Private 9618 of the 2nd Battalion, Honourable Artillery Company – which formed a part of the 22nd.
+My grandfather, Andrew Thomas Lockerbie joined the Honourable Artillery Company on the 9th December 1916 as Private 9618 of the 2nd Battalion, Honourable Artillery Company, which formed a part of the 22nd.
 Brigade of the 7th.
-Division – died on Thursday, 3rd May 1917 at Bullecourt.
-At least that is what the records eventually stated.
+Division.
+He is recorded as being killed on Thursday, 3rd May 1917 at Bullecourt – at least that is what the records eventually stated.
+Although there is some doubt, certainly in my mind, as to the actual date of his death, it seems his military career lasted less than five months.

-These two photos illustrate the front and back of a yellowed form letter which, as was their administrative practice at the time, the British Government sent my grandmother as Andrew Thomas’ next-of-kin.
-Date stamped the 29th May 1917 it records that, three weeks after the event, they had only just learned that her husband was missing in action:
+These two photos illustrate the front and back of a yellowed form letter which, as was their administrative practice at the time, the British Government sent my grandmother as Andrew Thomas’ next-of-kin, his wife.
+Date stamped the 29th May 1917 it records that, three weeks after the event, they had only just learned that her husband was missing in action, there being no description of what this might mean:

 I regret to have to inform you that a report has this day been